Mehdi256/Rotor-Cuda/README.md

 - Use CUDA 11.7
 - Rename [this file](https://github.com/phrutis/Rotor-Cuda/blob/main/Others/Rotor-Cuda20xx.vcxproj) (remove 20xx) from the name and replace the file in the project

+### Linux
+Linux

+Edit the makefile and set up the appropriate CUDA SDK and compiler paths for nvcc.
+Or pass them as variables to make command.

+Install libgmp: sudo apt install -y libgmp-dev

+CUDA       = /usr/local/cuda-11.0

+CXXCUDA    = /usr/bin/g++

+To build CPU-only version (without CUDA support):

+$ make all

+To build with CUDA: pass CCAP value according to your GPU compute capability

+To get info about various Nvidia GPU CCAP value see this.

+$ cd KeyHunt-Cuda

+$ make gpu=1 CCAP=75 all

 ## License
 - Rotor-Cuda is licensed under GPLv3.